STEFANOVIVAS/indicium-code-challenge/README.md

 ![](https://github.com/STEFANOVIVAS/indicium-code-challenge/blob/main/Meltano-Airflow-webserver.png)
 The first DAG is created automatically by airflow when we create a schedule in meltano.
 The second DAG (northwind_meltano_pipeline) was created manually after installing airflow.
-This task uses the BashOperator to trigger daily jobs created on the Meltano platform, passing the actual date captured from the system as a parameter.
-(DATE=$(date +%Y-%m-%d).The DAGS were in the './orchestrate/airflow/dags' folder.
+This task uses the BashOperator to trigger daily jobs created on the Meltano platform, passing the actual date captured from the system as a parameter (DATE=$(date +%Y-%m-%d).This way the schedule pipeline will always use the current date as a parameter and so creating folders with the day it was executed.
+It was created a dependency between tasks in a way that Step 2 depends on both tasks of step 1.
+The DAGS were stored in the './orchestrate/airflow/dags' folder.

 ![](https://github.com/STEFANOVIVAS/indicium-code-challenge/blob/main/meltano-airflow-task.png)